-Common Stocks, Preferred Stocks—Basic Concepts
+Common Stocks, Preferred Stocks: Basic Concepts

-Stocks, which represent ownership in a corporation are, and have been, one of the best investments one can make.
-The potential for profit is much greater than with guaranteed investments or interest-paying investments.
+Stocks, which represent ownership in a corporation, are, and have been, 1 of the best investments.
+The potential for profit greatly exceeds that for guaranteed investments or interest-paying investments.
+The main benefits of corporations over sole proprietorships and partnerships are that:

+Corporations are business entities that operate under a charter from a state and raise capital by selling stocks and bonds, a form of capitalization.
 Stocks are equity capital, giving the owners of stock a part ownership in the corporation, and bonds are debt capital.
-Bond holders lend money to the corporation by buying their bonds.
+Bondholders lend money to the corporation by buying their bonds.
+Total capitalization is the sum of equity and debt capitalization.

-The net worth or stockholders’ equity is the difference between total assets and total liabilities of the corporation.
+The net worth, or stockholders' equity, is the difference between total assets and total liabilities of the corporation.

 Legal Rights of Common Stockholders